ummadiviany/pds_final_projects/README.md

 2. Once you are done with the project, you can create a `Pull Request` to the `main` branch of the `github.com/ummadiviany/pds_final_projects` repository.
 3. We will review your merge request and provide feedback.
 You can make changes to your code and update the merge request.
 If accepted, your project will be merged to the `main` branch of the `github.com/ummadiviany/pds_final_projects` repository.
 4. That's it! `Congratulations!!` have successfully submitted your final project.

+### Deadline
+The deadline for the final project submission is `10th November 2022, 23:59 IST`.

 ---
 ## Projects